ristoikonen/letslearn-dotnet-aspire/start-with-api/README.md

 - **Dashboard**: See live OpenTelemetry data with no configuration required.
 Launched by default on run, .NET Aspire's developer dashboard shows logs, environment variables, distributed traces, metrics and more to quickly verify app behavior.
 - **Deployment**: manages injecting the right connection strings or network configurations and service discovery information to simplify the developer experience.
 - **So Much More**: .NET Aspire is packed full of features that developers will love and help you be more productive.

+Come learn all about [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/), a new cloud ready stack for building observable, production ready, distributed applications.​ .NET Aspire can be added to any application regardless of the size and scale to help you build better applications faster.

 Learn more about .NET Aspire with the following resources:
 - [Documentation](https://learn.microsoft.com/dotnet/aspire)